BradHutchings/Mmojo-Server/deploy/macOS/03-Mount-Mmojo-Share.md

 mm-share-create-mount-point-macos.sh
 ```

-NEED TO IMPLEMENT THAT SCRIPT -MAC SPECIFIC - MOUNT IN $HOME/mm-share.
-Fix environment script.

 ---
 ### Edit the Mmojo Share Mount Script
 Edit the script to put your `COMPUTER` and `USER` names in. `Ctrl-X`, then `Y`, then `Enter` to exit and save.